 Select the option you want for the device you’ve selected and tap Next, and then tap Add.
 Repeat this step for any other smart home devices you want to control.

 As well as controlling smart home devices, routines can also do other things: Alexa Says lets you choose what Alexa will say when the routine runs; Calendar lets you get a list of upcoming appointments; Device Settings lets you stop audio, adjust volume or toggle Do Not Disturb on Echo devices; Messaging lets you send an announcement; Music lets you play a specific track, artist or playlist; News gives you the headlines; Traffic provides an update of your route between your preset home and destination addresses; and Weather gives you an update on the weather in your location.

 Wait is the final command and lets you add a pause between actions.
 For example, you could get a traffic and weather update, wait five minutes to give you time to get out of the door, and then turn off all of the lights.

 If you choose any option that requires Alexa to speak, such as a weather report, you can use the From option to pick which device will be used for the audio.
 You can force Alexa to speak from a set Echo, but the default option of “The device you speak to” is probably best, so Alexa will respond from whichever Echo you activated.

 6. Create and run your routine

-Tap the Create button and your Routine will be created.
+Tap the Create button and your routine will be created.
 As the message says, it can take up to one minute for routines to be created and available.
-If you picked a time-based trigger, your routine will be activated automatically.
-Otherwise, you can just say your phrase, such as “Alexa, goodbye”.
+If you picked a Schedule, Device, or Echo Button trigger, your routine will be activated automatically.
+Otherwise, you can just say your phrase, such as “Alexa, goodnight.”